privacyidea/privacyidea/doc/installation/system/pimanage/index.rst

 this admin account.
 You need to do so using ``pi-manage admin``.
 You can now use this API key to enroll tokens as administrator.

-.. note:: These API keys are not persistant.
+.. note:: These API keys are not persistent.
 They are not stored in the privacyIDEA server.
 The API key is connected to the username, that is also generated.
 This means you have to create an administrative account with this very username to use this API key for this admin user.